Macau is bordered with Zhuhai of Mainland by land and is surrounded by ocean. It consists of Macau peninsula, Taipa and Coloane islands.

 C. Visas are also available on arrival in Macau at the Immigration Services for a period

-(There are three types)
+of 30 days (There are three types)

 a) Individual - MOP$100, for individual traveler for a single stay of up to 30 days in Macau,